animal-tree/Another-Version/2-Opposing-views.md

 And after all of this, [literally nothing was cured](https://www.reddit.com/r/kundalini/comments/kvbjhs/does_anyone_feel_physically_moved_by_some/).
 Which reality — theirs, wherein these conditions are accidents that need to be militantly defeated (wherein meditation, yoga, good social life, intelligence, healthy Paleo diet, and maybe even an antipsychotic wouldn't suffice), or mine, wherein their practices are full of "psychiatric disorder" (and, as will be shown, more than just psychiatric, but environmental, dietary, social, and more) — makes more sense?

 The trauma I went through during my psychosis (which the psychiatrists didn't even know about) doesn't compare to the >year of benzo neurochemical torture.

-> [!NOTE]
-> ### Jeremiah
->
-> I ordered a margarita in a 2016 birthright Israel trip (a program that I really like, since otherwise I might've not been able to afford to go on any vacations), with Jeremiah probably somewhere at the table, thinking I was ordering a drink, and they brought me just this big margherita pizza.
-That's a fun story.
-Combined with benzos, that is, if I took my prescription for social anxiety that day, I suppose the effect would've been worse, neurologically and physically, than if they brought me a margarita.
->
-> That was also the trip where I was complaining [my hair was too long](https://www.facebook.com/share/qQqsQLv4Cgvbv7UZ/) (as many people heard/"witnessed"), perhaps another almost-preternatural-seeming omen, besides the electric razor breaking, that preceded the [very vivid nightmare that I had](#part-1) and me growing out my facial hair (beard and mustache) for the first time, by chance.
->
-> And we all got extremely sick, suddenly, everyone on our bus, 10 plus people, 10 - 30 people, originating from a guy on the trip who wasn't me or Jeremiah.
-My cousin Irina, who went with me, and I, got the most sick, of the whole bus, really severe fever, sneezing, sinuses, coughing, vomiting, more.
-I recall she was even prescribed an opioid, besides Sudafed.
->
-> About two years after my first Strong Hospital hospitalization, Jeremiah, who I hadn't seen since the trip to Israel, commented on a Facebook post that I'd made about the trauma that benzos induced on me, about some of his experiences.
-He wrote publicly on my post about how some psychiatric medication he had to take caused him to have a seizure. "[...]
-I've had bad side effects from medications that caused me to have a seizure one time that was no fun. [...]"
-Benzos, one of the drugs he was prescribed and the only plausible culprit of the ones he told me, [cause seizures during the brain's GABA downregulation](https://pubmed.ncbi.nlm.nih.gov/21815323/#:~:text=Withdrawal%20seizures%20have%20occurred%20with,time%20and%20at%20high%20doses.), a widely suffered and standardly known side effect of longer-term benzo use.
-Those were almost definitely the medication <!-- of his--> he was referring to.
->
-> He also wrote how he was held down and choked, on pavement outside, after being tackled, on the hard rough pavement, by the university-hospital police officers, when he tried to make a run for it.
-"I tried to escape and they held me down and choked me.
-I got to the driveway [...]"
-Analogously, my next hospitalization also involved combative resistance to hospitalization, following the >year of benzo-induced torture.
-In October, 2020, I was also physically coerced by the police, due to having a "breakdown," I suppose it can be called — quiet, peaceful, and spiritually-guided — in the grass of my apartment complex, where I’m pretty sure I was legally allowed to, or within perimeters.
-Efforts to escape medical custody might have other causes besides bravery and spirituality (if one is willing to extend the benefit of the doubt that I’m not stupid), for example (1) induced by disinhibitions from prescribed pharmaceutical drugs, or (2) the quality of the care provided within medical custody, or other snowballing longer-term medical-institution causes, such as (3) resistance due to earlier trauma from a previous medical intervention, like the benzo coercion that traumatized me.
-So, in consequence, the medical application of police brutality can result as one of the negative side effects of a pharmaceutical drug, wherein the medical system is committing physical violence in order to reinforce the drug, care, or practice that led to their own physical violence or the patient's combative resistance.
-They also are very coercive inside the hospital, especially in the early transit before the psychiatric unit, e.g., making you sit in one place, wear what they want you to wear, take the drugs they give you or otherwise be injected with them, etc.
->
-> He looks like the Cowardly Lion from Wizard of Oz, but he neither thinks he’s cowardly — his spirit animal is a lion — nor is.
-Jeremiah is brave.
-Jeremiah is a hobbit, a fellow hobbit.

 ### Advisor leaves